Transforming Fading Channel from Fast to Slow: Intelligent Refracting Surface Aided High-Mobility Communication: Introduction

-To reap the high passive beamforming gain of IRS, the acquisition of accurate channel state information (CSI) for the links between the IRS and its associated BS/users is crucial, which, however, is practically challenging due to the following reasons.
+To reap the high passive beamforming gain of IRS, the acquisition of accurate channel state information (CSI) for the links between the IRS and its associated BS/users is crucial \cite{bsurv}, which, however, is practically challenging due to the following reasons.
 First, IRS can perform passive signal reflection/refraction only, which renders the CSI acquisition by conventional approaches requiring active transmitter/receiver infeasible \cite{qq1,tutorial}.
 As such, an alternative approach in practice is to estimate the cascaded BS-IRS-user channels based on the pilot symbols sent by the users/BS with properly designed IRS reflection/refraction patterns over time (see, e.g., \cite{ce1,ofdmi1}).
 Second, IRS generally consists of a vast number of passive elements, which can incur prohibitively high training overhead for channel estimation and thus severely degrade the throughput for data transmission.
 In order to reduce the training overhead, an effective method is to group adjacent reflecting/refracting elements with high spatial channel correlation into a subsurface, and thus only the effective cascaded BS-IRS-user channel associated with each sub-surface (instead of those for its individual elements) need to be estimated \cite{ofdmi1,partichang}.
+In \cite{tq_rand}, the authors considered random beamforming to avoid the high training overhead.
+In \cite{yxj_1}, the authors proposed an algorithm to reduce the training overhead via sparse matrix factorization and completion.
+In \cite{liuliang2}, efficient channel estimation for IRS-assisted multiuser communications was achieved by exploiting the common BS-IRS channel.
+In \cite{hxl,pch_statsical}, location information/statsitical CSI was exploited to reduce the training overhead.
+By exploiting the prior knowledge of the slow-varying LoS dominant BS-IRS channel, the authors in \cite{liuhang1} proposed an efficient algorithm for cascaded channel estimation.

 However, existing works on IRS have mostly considered its reflecting mode for assisting the communications of low-mobility users (i.e., slow fading channels to/from the IRS) with one or more IRSs deployed at fixed locations, which are generally inapplicable to high-mobility scenarios such as high-speed vehicular communication.
 In such case, due to the environment's random scattering and vehicle's high speed, the transmitted signal from the BS usually arrives at the user's receiver over multiple propagation paths with rapidly time-varying phase shifts at different Doppler frequencies, which leads to a superimposed fast fading channel (i.e., the overall channel's amplitude and phase both vary substantially over time) \cite{gold}.
 As a result, the communication performance in terms of achievable rate or non-outage probability can be severely degraded.
 In \cite{bass}, IRSs deployed at fixed locations on the roadside were proposed to assist the high-speed vehicular communication by tuning the IRS reflection to compensate for the severe Doppler effect.
 In \cite{dsce}, IRS channel estimation was investigated with the Doppler effect taken into account.
 However, these studies assumed that each IRS is deployed at a fixed location, which renders very limited time for it to assist the communication between the BS and a high-mobility user passing by it.